sent-hil/docker-envs/node-local-dev/Readme.md

     node-docker
 ```

 The container has no node packages, I installed it manually the first time.
-However since package.json and yarn.lock is now in the repo, if container goes away, there is no need to run the install commands again.
+However since package-lock.json is now in the repo, if container goes away, there is no need to run the install commands again.

 ## With docker-compose